 - Does stretching you calf seem to help the pain in your arch/heel region?
 If you answer yes than you PROBABLY have plantar fasciitis.
 If you answer no, that stretching does not help than you PROBABLY have a heel spur.

 When a patient presents with heel and/or arch pain there are a couple of conditions we want to consider.
-Plantar fasciitis, plantar fasciosis, heel spur syndrome, Joggers Foot also called a calcaneal nerve entrapment and stress fracture of the heel.
+Plantar fasciitis, plantar fasciosis, heel spur syndrome, Joggers Foot (also called a calcaneal nerve entrapment) and stress fracture of the heel.
 A simple orthopedic exam can quickly help eliminate a couple of these and zero in on the problem.
 In this case I used a flat diagnostic tool to “scrape” along the patients heel until I felt the bump that I knew was the heel spur.
-This finding coupled with her history allowed me to diagnose her with a heel spur and immediately begin to help direct effective treatment interventions.
+This finding coupled with her history allowed me to diagnose her with a heel spur and immediately begin to provide effective treatment interventions.
 Treatment interventions for heel spurs vary slightly from treatment interventions for plantar fasciitis.
 I sent the patient for an X-ray to confirm the heel spur diagnosis (see the above X-ray) and began to educate her on how to properly care for this painful condition.

-Plantar fasciitis is classified as inflammation of the plantar fascia where it originates on the heel.
+Plantar Fasciitis is classified as inflammation of the plantar fascia where it originates on the heel.
 A heel spur is actual bone formation where the plantar fascia attaches at the heel.
 It is this bone formation that is painful.
 This is a critical point because it is not the actual spur that is painful.
 I have treated hundreds of patients with huge heel spurs that have no pain!
 You may be wondering how this can be.
-A typical example is a patient that comes to my office with a sprained ankle.
+A good example is a patient that comes to my office with a sprained ankle.
 When we get the X-ray back we notice that in addition to the sprained ankle they have a huge heel spur.
 I will casually ask the patient “Do you have any heel pain”?
 The normal response is “No”, I don’t…..but years ago I did”.
 What this tells us is that years ago while the spur was FORMING they had heel pain.
 Now that the spur is done forming there is no longer pain.
 So it our primary goal to STOP THE SPUR FROM CONTINUING TO FORM!
-Once you grasp the difference and understand why the spur is forming fixing heel spurs becomes much easier.
+Once you grasp the difference and understand WHY the spur is forming fixing heel spurs becomes much easier.